Fusion1013/AvasarVault/Cosmology/Inner Planes/Aurora Ortus.md

 ## Starfall
 The Starfall is a rare phenomenon that occurs within the Ortus.
 It is a special Meteor Shower that holds divine power.
 Creatures witnessing the event might feel themselves inspired, or suddenly imparted with a new wisdom.
 ## Crystal Forest
-*"The trees of the Crystal Forest are not silent—they are thinking, watching, dreaming.
+*"The trees of the Crystal Forest are not silent.
+They are thinking, watching, dreaming.
 One cannot step among them without feeling the weight of ancient, alien minds."
-— Talin Varsh, psionic scholar*
+-Talin Varsh, psionic scholar*

 The Crystal Forest, also known as the mind forest, seems like a relatively normal forest from above, but once you get a closer look, it becomes apparent that each of the trees and much of the other larger plant life grow out of large crystals known as mind stones.
 These crystals work as psionic batteries that can create unpredictable effects.